-\paragraph{Generalizing our results} In our simulation scenarios we have two parameters concerning the creation of missing values in the data.
-One is the \emph{quantile} below which we remove values for each dimension.
-The second one is $h_j$, which is a uniform random variable per cluster which is then correlated with the cluster size to decide what percentage of missing values per cluster is generated additionally.
-In Section \ref{sec:GMM_Rec} and in the previous paragraph, the \emph{quantile} is chosen as $25\%$ quantile and we set $h_j\sim U(0,2/k)$ where $k$ is the number of clusters, i.e.\ $5$, in the considered simulations.
-Essentially, this fixes the share of missing values per simulated dataset.
-However, we want to vary these two parameters in order to show the robustness of our method.
-In Table \ref{table:GW_Euclidean_varying_NAs} and Table \ref{table:RS_varying_NAs} we report the corresponding results analogous to Table \ref{table:results_GMM} and Table \ref{table:RS_GMM}, respectively, when choosing $5$ different choices of the \emph{quantile} and $h_j$.
+In our simulation study, the amount of missing data is controlled by the parameter $p$, which represents the share of missing values.
+In Section \ref{sec:GMM_Rec} and the previous paragraph, this parameter was fixed at $p=0.15$.
+However, to assess the robustness of our method, we now vary $p$ across different values.
+In Table \ref{table:GW_Euclidean_varying_NAs}, Table \ref{table:RS_varying_NAs} and Table \ref{table:adj_RS_varying_NAs} we present the corresponding results analogous to Table \ref{table:results_GMM}, Table \ref{table:RS_GMM} and Table \ref{table:adj_RS_GMM}, respectively, when letting $p\in\{0.1,0.2,0.25,0.3\}$.

 From Table \ref{table:GW_Euclidean_varying_NAs} we conclude that the proposed method NA $k$-means outperforms all the other considered methods independent of the parameters needed for the missing value generation, when considering the Gromov Wasserstein distance as evaluation measure.